syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Overview.md

 # Overview

-Essential® segmented control for Xamarin.iOS provides a simple way to choose from a linear set of two or more segments, each of which functions as a mutually exclusive button.
+Essential<sup>®</sup> segmented control for Xamarin.iOS provides a simple way to choose from a linear set of two or more segments, each of which functions as a mutually exclusive button.

 ![SegmentedControl overview in Xamarin.iOS](images/Overview/SegmentedControlOverview.png)